Picmonkey vs Photoshop: Comparing Two Really Awesome Tools

 You can get Photoshop as part of a single-app plan

 The best way to acquire a less expensive copy to call your own is to (apologies) be on the lookout for an older version.
-To the left is an older package deal my husband bought awhile back (and I do believe it is the version I first studied under.)
+Below is an older package deal my husband bought awhile back (and I do believe it is the version I first studied under.)

 So all in all, if you love scrapbooking, paper crafts, card-making, or need a fun, mimimal-learning curve way to create images and infographics, Picmonkey is your best bet.
-Hey I’m just a blogger, not a professional photographer (though I do my best when it comes to taking pictures) and that’s why I’m happy to continue being a subscriber.
 Good luck to you and let me know what you find!